bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

     In general, the sum of the following parameters: ``Xmx``, ``XX:MaxDirectMemorySize`` and ``XX:MaxMetaspaceSize`` should be less than ``Per-Task-Ram``; ``XX:MaxMetaspaceSize`` must be greater than ``Xmx`` by 32m.

 - Node Attributes
     JSON-map with `attributes <http://mesos.apache.org/documentation/latest/attributes-resources/#attributes>`_ for framework.
-While the master determines how many resources are offered to each framework, the frameworks' schedulers select which of the offered resources to use.
+While Mesos Master determines how many resources are offered to each framework, the frameworks' schedulers select which of the offered resources to use.
+You can assign "+" or "-"  to an attribute of Mesos resources.
+Resources with "+" attributes are added to the list of resources used for task launching.
+Resources with "-" attributes are not included into this list.
+In case the list of attributes is empty, the range of offered resources is determined by Mesos.
+Find more about Mesos resources in `the official documentation <http://mesos.apache.org/documentation/latest/architecture/>`_.

 - Coordination Service*
     Name of the Apache Zookeeper service required for instance launching syncronization to avoid conflicts at Mesos resources usage.